Once Upon a Time in Hollywood - My Spoilerific Fan Theory

 Rick (DiCaprio) in character, inquires in the town bar of Maund's (Perry) limp, ‘whose side were you on?’ he asks.
 Clearly referencing the US Civil War, which further highlights the two distinct personalities of America.
 North vs. South, Red vs. Blue, Union vs. Confederacy, and by extension, Liberal vs. Conservative.
 He is subsequently surprised and amused by the ridiculousness that the Bostonian fought on the side of the British Imperialists in the invasion of India.

 Cliff (Pitt) is a war vet, powerful, fearless, and hardened.
 One who, without conscience, carries out swift and final justice against a mocking wife, or just as readily, a weak hippie who slashes his tyres.
-The hitchhiking hippie Pussycat mentions Vietnam as a true example of brutality and murder, unaware that her ‘hippie’ sentiments might be offensive to Rick.
+The hitchhiking hippie Pussycat mentions Vietnam as a true example of brutality and murder, unaware that her ‘hippie’ sentiments might give offense.

-The symbolism of Vietnam is further hinted at when Rick and Cliff go to Italy to film ‘spaghetti westerns’ (read: fight someone else’s war).
+I feel that there might be a further, perhaps subtler, hint at Vietnam when Rick and Cliff go to Italy to film ‘spaghetti westerns’ (read: fight someone else’s war).
 When they return, Rick thinks that he doesn’t need Cliff anymore and is looking forward to a life of peace, but instead returns home to hippies mocking him and defying his authority.

 Rick’s (read: America’s) identity crisis is further symbolized in his career, a former hero, reluctantly forced into playing the ‘bad guy’.
 Desperate for approval, mostly from himself.

-It’s an analogy for the America that it wants to be, the film construct, the poised and rehearsed version.
-Though both sides are deeply flawed, Rick and Cliff subscribe to the vision.
+It’s an analogy for the America that America wants to be, the construct, the poised and rehearsed version.
+Though both sides are deeply flawed, Rick and Cliff both subscribe to the vision.
 When they watch Rick’s performance in the ‘FBI’ show on television they are both pleased with, and proud of the result.

 The ending has to be discussed, and this is Tarantino’s master stroke.
 This is where he flips the script on the audience, and turns the camera on us.
 He has been teasing us with the truth for over two hours, Charles Manson sauntering up the Polanski driveway, the long final embrace of the sweet and innocent Sharon Tate.
 By the finale of the film we have the taste in our mouth for tragedy.
 We are expecting (even perhaps guiltily anticipating) the slaughter of Tate, her friends, and her unborn baby.
 But he denies us that.
 Ironically we are disappointed when fiction replaces the truth, although the reality would have been more horrifying than the fiction.